 Once your website is complete, it’s important to edit and proofread all of the text on your pages one last time.

-It’s also a good idea to choose an image for your site’s favicon, or small icon that appears by default in your visitors’ bookmarks.
+It’s also a good idea to choose an image for your site’s favicon, or a small icon that appears by default in your visitors’ bookmarks.

 8. Tips for Promoting Your Newly-Built Website